Jimmy Butler NBA Playoffs Player Props: Heat vs. Knicks

-Jimmy Butler could make a big impact for the Miami Heat at 1:00 PM on Sunday against the New York Knicks in the 2023 NBA Playoffs.
+Jimmy Butler and his Miami Heat teammates face the New York Knicks in the 2023 NBA Playoffs, at 3:30 PM ET on Saturday.

-Let's break down Butler's prop bets, and some stats and trends to help you select good wagers.
+With prop bets available for Butler, let's look at some stats and trends to assist you in making good selections.

 Jimmy Butler Prop Bets vs. the Knicks